Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Future research directions

-2mm \textbf{(b) Using Cloud, fog, and edge computing: } The concept of edge networks merges edge computing with AI, allowing AI algorithms to operate closer to where data originates, a discussion brought forward by Sayed et al. (2023) \cite{sayed2023edge}.
+\textbf{(b) Using cloud, fog, and edge computing: } The concept of edge networks merges edge computing with \ac{AI}, allowing \ac{AI} algorithms to operate closer to where data originates, a discussion brought forward by Sayed et al. \cite{sayed2023edge}.
 This method enhances efficiency and cost-effectiveness for data-intensive applications, minimizing the requirement for extensive communication between patients and healthcare providers.
-By positioning data and storage closer to users in the healthcare field, this approach enables direct and swift access, a point highlighted by Alsalemi et al. (2022) \cite{alsalemi2022innovative}.
+By positioning data and storage closer to users in the healthcare field, this approach enables direct and swift access, a point highlighted by Alsalemi et al. \cite{alsalemi2022innovative}.
 To further improve the detection of \ac{TC} within edge networks, fog computing is integrated.
 Fog computing introduces a distributed framework that bridges cloud computing and data generation sources, offering a versatile distribution of computational and storage capacities at key locations to boost overall system performance \cite{sayed2021intelligent}.

-Cloud computing acts as a pivotal facilitator for the efficient functioning of AI-driven \ac{TCD} systems, offering readily available access to data storage, servers, databases, networks, and applications for healthcare professionals, contingent upon internet connectivity.
-This integrated approach has proven its worth in medical scenarios, such as in the TC detection, as corroborated by several researches \cite{charteros2020edge, sufian2020survey, chen2018disease, chai2020diagnosis, jagtap2016online, anuradha2021iot, kevco2018cloud, rajan2020fog, mutlag2019enabling, hartmann2019edge, corchado2019ai}.
+Cloud computing acts as a pivotal facilitator for the efficient functioning of \ac{AI}-driven \ac{TCD} systems, offering readily available access to data storage, servers, databases, networks, and applications for healthcare professionals, contingent upon internet connectivity.
+This integrated approach has proven its worth in medical scenarios, such as in the \ac{TC} detection, as corroborated by several researches \cite{sufian2020survey,rajan2020fog}.